fzwoch/obs-gnome-screencast/README.md

 ## Getting Window ID

-Currently there is no (knonw) way to obtain mutter's ID for a window other than through Looking Glass, to obtain the ID:
+Currently there is no (known) way to obtain mutter's ID for a window other than through Looking Glass, to obtain the ID:
   1. Press `ALT+F2` in the window that appears and type `lg` (Looking Glass)
   2. Click on the "Windows" tab in the upper right corner
   3. Select the *Window Name* at the top (Not the "App" section)
   4. Press "Insert" in the upper right corner
   5. Go back to the "Evaluator" tab and look at the last entry, it should have something like `r(n) = [...]`
   6. type `r(<number>).get_id()`

-## Known issues

-GNOME Screen Cast seems to be limited to a single concurrent session.

-The mouse cursor is currently very choppy.
-The reason for this is that the cursor drawing is done at the GNOME Screen Cast implementation but they only update cursor coordinates every 100ms.

 ## Todo